Riley-Johnson/Riley-Johnson.github.io/_projects/hybrid-rockets/index.md

 main-image: /ShockDiamonds.PNG
 ---

-## Overview
-I designed, fabricated, and tested two hybrid rocket engines, supported by a custom-built simulation program.
-This project combined machining, risk analysis, and performance modeling, creating a complete cycle of design → build → test → validate.

----

 ## Motor 1
 The first engine was an opportunity for me to learn, starting from almost zero experience.